RateCity.com.au

 Why does raising interest rates stop inflation?

-Inflation is a macroeconomic indicator that helps to influence how the RBA will or will not change the cash rate.
+Inflation is a macroeconomic indicator that helps to influence the RBA’s decisions regarding the cash rate.
 Inflation itself is not necessarily a bad thing; in fact, steady and well-managed inflation is a sign of a growing economy.

 Compare home loans in Australia